 When Wells Fargo Is a Good Fit

-- You prefer in-person banking: There are approximately 4,500 brick-and-mortar Wells Fargo branches across 36 states and Washington D.C.
+- You prefer in-person banking: There are approximately 4,500 brick-and-mortar Wells Fargo branches across 36 states and Washington, D.C.

 - You want an affordable business checking account that can accommodate low transaction volumes: The Wells Fargo Initiate Business Checking account offers 100 fee-free transactions per month for a waivable monthly fee of $10.

-- You need more free transactions and higher cash deposit limits: Even if Wells Fargo has higher-tier accounts, allowing more free transactions and higher fee-free cash deposits, you might want to consider Bank of America.
+- You need more free transactions and higher cash deposit limits: Even if Wells Fargo has higher-tier accounts, allowing more free transactions and higher fee-free cash deposits, consider Bank of America.
 It features 200 free transactions and fee-free cash deposits of up to $7,500 at a lower waivable monthly fee.
 See if the provider’s a good fit by reading our Bank of America business checking review.

 Wells Fargo Business Checking Overview

 Wells Fargo Business Checking Requirements